 The act also specifies the improvement of hemp farming and the regulations that farmers need to follow.
 It also discusses what the government as considered legal or not.
 With such, the president approved of the use of cannabis plants that have 0.3% of THC or less in it.

 Okay, so let’s be clear on that.
 I cannot say that all CBD is legal, period.
-The Farm Bill specifically removes industrial hemp under the controlled substance category with a condition.
+The bill specifically removes industrial hemp under the controlled substance category with a condition.

 However, this may not be the case in all states in the US.